openstack-archive/tricircle/specs/pike/l3-networking-multi-NS-with-EW-enabled.rst

         # go through this router
         # router is the default router gateway, it's the
         # single north-south external network mode
-        if the network is cross OpenStack L2 network reserve gateway port in different region
+        if the network is cross Neutron L2 network reserve gateway port in different region
             add router interface in each region using reserved gateway port IP make sure the gateway port IP is the default route